I regularly refer to women and men in public talks or men, women and children or all sentient beings.

 In Private and Public Communication

-After research and conversations with LGBTQ+ (Lesbian, Gay, Bi-Sexual, Transgender, Queer and more), I opted to use spoken and written language simply stating
+After research and conversations with LGBTQ+ (Lesbian, Gay, Bi-Sexual, Transgender, Queer and more), I opted to use spoken and written language simply stating;

 I considered women, men and rainbow coalition or women, men and queers but this language did not sit well with everybody.

 We need to break out of our self-ascribed notion of self-importance as human beings and expand consciousness to include and respect the needs of all sentient beings.
 Creatures have rights, too.
+They suffer immensely under the brutally dominant group of human beings.

 If you have any doubt, ask the creatures on this Earth.